-The Borough/Township/TownTownship Highlands Preservation Area includes the Highlands Zones and Sub-Zones listed and described below.
-These Zones are configured as depicted in Exhibit A ("Borough/Township/TownTownship Highlands Preservation Area") and are herewith incorporated into the Land Use Plan as an overlay to the existing Land Use Plan.
+The Township Highlands Preservation Area includes the Highlands Zones and Sub-Zones listed and described below.
+These Zones are configured as depicted in Exhibit A ("Township Highlands Preservation Area") and are herewith incorporated into the Land Use Plan as an overlay to the existing Land Use Plan.
 The Highlands Council delineation of Highlands Zones finds basis in the underlying natural resources, the extent of existing development and supporting infrastructure, and the potential to support new development and/or redevelopment.
 Highlands Zones are intended to ensure that the density and intensity of future development and/or redevelopment do not exceed the capacity of the land, natural resources, and existing infrastructure to support it.

-The Highlands Zones include three primary zones (the Protection Zone, Conservation Zone, and Existing Community Zone) and four sub-zones (Wildlife Management Sub-Zone, Conservation Zone Environmentally Constrained Sub-Zone, Existing Community Zone-Environmentally Constrained Sub-Zone, and Lake Community Sub-Zone) each with its own purpose, application and development criteria.
+The Highlands Zones within West Milford Township include two primary zones (the Protection Zone, and Existing Community Zone) and three sub-zones (Wildlife Management Sub-Zone, Existing Community Zone-Environmentally Constrained Sub-Zone, and Lake Community Sub-Zone) each with its own purpose, application and development criteria.